ShashankaNataraj/HomeSuite/README.md

 3. Habit tracker

 # Tech
-Made with VueJS, Webpack, git and Firebase!
+Made with VueJS, Webpack, Git and Firebase!

 # How to use